 The Minnesota Legal Compliance Audit Guide for Political Subdivisions contains six categories of compliance to be tested: contract and bidding, deposits and investments, conflicts of interest, public indebtedness, claims and disbursements, and miscellaneous provisions.
-Our study included all categories, except public indebtedness, because the Middle Fork Crow River Watershed District has no long-term debt.
+Our study included all categories.

 The results of our tests indicate that, for the items tested, the Middle Fork Crow River Watershed District complied with the material terms and conditions of applicable legal provisions.